Rockylars/PackageFiles/README.md

 ### Introduction
-This little script can be used to quickly see what will be included when you turn your project into a package.
+This little script can be used to quickly see what will be included when you turn your project into a Composer package and release a new version.
 Only in PHP, as I only work in that, but it's so small that you're free to replicate it.

 ### History